Why did God choose to love Jacob and hate Esau?

 for though the twins were not yet born and had not done anything good or bad, so that God’s purpose according to His choice would stand, not because of works but because of Him who calls,

-God demonstrates His foreknowledge and His reasoning for His choice
+God demonstrates His reasoning for His choice

 Paul reflects the reason and method God uses in determining His choice of the two:

 Even though the twins were still in the womb, God reveals His foreknowledge, knowing how they would live their lives to the end, and based on this, He made His choice.
 This choice based on foreknowledge does not make God unjust, as Paul reiterates in Rom 9:14; but reveals Him to be omniscient, which includes being all-knowing in time – past, present and future!